KexyBiscuit/Notes/Windows/deploy-windows-10-using-windows-setup.md

   - Configure Auto Save
     - You can't unpin the Desktop folder from Quick access in File Explorer after enabling this feature.
       - [Feedback](https://aka.ms/AA3fe68)
+- Configure properties of disk drives and network adapters in Device Manager
 - Configure BitLocker